xeronith/brainbox/README.md

 certain logic.
 Based on this, logic gates are named as AND gate, OR gate, NOT gate etc.

 Now you can  edit and run your digital circuit simulation designs online on PCs, Macs, thin clients, tablets, smart phones, smart TVs and e-book readers without any installation.
-You can use **DigitalTrainingStudio** in the office, classroom or at home and connect even your RaspberryPi to drive real physical devices.
+You can use **BrainBox** in the office, classroom or at home and connect even your RaspberryPi to drive real physical devices.

 (*Extended Demo project for the [draw2d.js](http://www.draw2d.org) library which shows how to connect the browser with